 - Other duties as assigned.

-- At least four years of experience in development and grant writing, with a record of measurable results in writing successful grant applications.
+- At least 2 years of experience in development and grant writing, with a record of measurable results in writing successful grant applications.

 - Must be a top-notch writer and editor with an ability to communicate effectively and persuasively both in writing and verbally.